garethjevans/inspect/README.md

 a small CLI can query the metadata of an image to try to determine its origin.

-currrently only works with images stored on dockerhub with their source stored on GitHub.
+currrently only works with generating comparision links to GitHub.

 ## To Install